ballerina-platform/ballerina-release/release-notes/swan-lake-alpha5-release-note.md

 bal run file.bal -- --name riyafa  100 --score=99.9 Good
 ```

-This example which is the same as above includes `100` which gets mapped to `efficiency` and `Good` which gets mapped to `character` as operands.
+This example, which is the same as above includes `100`, which gets mapped to `efficiency`, and `Good`, which gets mapped to `character` as operands.

 Both operand and option parameters can be of types int, float, decimal, string, array of any of these types and union of any of these types with nil.
-Additionally option parameters can be of types `boolean`, `boolean[]` or `boolean?`.
+Additionally, option parameters can be of types `boolean`, `boolean[]`, or `boolean?`.

 **Operand arrays**

-Note that if there is an operand parameter of type O[], then it cannot be followed by parameters of type O[], O? and O x = d.
-Here O stands for a type that is a subtype of one of string,float or decimal.
-An array value is specified by repeatedly specifying the option parameter.
+>**Note:** If there is an operand parameter of type O[], then it cannot be followed by parameters of type O[], O?, and O x = d.
+Here O stands for a type that is a subtype of one of string, float, or decimal.
+An array value is specified by repeatedly specifying the `option` parameter.

-If `scores` is an int array then,
+If `scores` is an int array, then,

 ```ballerina
 bal run file.bal -- --scores=10 --scores=20 --scores=30
 ```
-This produces the following int array
+This produces the following int array.
 ```
 [10, 20, 30]
 ```

 **Option boolean parameters**

-When there’s an option of `boolean`, `boolean[]` or `boolean?` type it does not take an option argument.
+When there’s an option of `boolean`, `boolean[]`, or `boolean?` type, it does not take an `option` argument.
 The presence of the option is considered to be `true` and the absence of it is considered to be false.
-In the following example suppose `results` is a boolean array.
+In the following example, suppose `results` is a boolean array.
 ```
 bal run file.bal -- --results --results --results
 ```
-This produces the following boolean array
+This produces the following boolean array.
 ```
 [true, true, true]
 ```